A group is united by its lowest common denominator, a spiritual community by its highest common factor. - Sangharakshita

 Festivals are an opportunity for everyone to come together as a spiritual community and celebrate.
 Theses special occasions give us the chance to focus on the most importnat issues in life; love, death, enlightenment, truth & transformation.

-In coming together for a ritual on the full moon of each month, we are joining Buddhists across the world in a tradition that goes back to the Buddha himself.
+In coming together for a short ritual on the full moon of each month, we are joining Buddhists across the world in a tradition that goes back to the Buddha himself.